innat/kaggle/Digit Recognizer/CapsuleNet/README.md

 **Step 2: Download Files**<br>
-[Download](https://github.com/iphton/Kaggle-Competition/tree/gh-pages/Digit%20Recognizer) all files save it on your working directory.
+[Download](https://github.com/iphton/Kaggle-Competition/tree/gh-pages/Digit%20Recognizer) dataset files and save it on working directory.

 **Step 3: Open Jupyter Notebook**<br>
 Open the notebook and navigate to the downloaded folder and search for `MNIST_Keras.ipynb`.
 After opening the